hyperborea/heimdall/README.md

 * queries can be scheduled to run periodically or are executed automatically after the cache validity expires
 * alarms and easy rule system supporting notification through email and Slack
 * authentication through passwords, LDAP, Google, Github and / or Facebook
-* permission management through groups for sources, jobs and dashbaords (everything is shareable)
+* permission management through groups for sources, jobs and dashboards
 * realtime updates of configuration and dashboards

 Quick Start